-Heterogeneous sensor networks (HSN) with multiple sensing modalities are gaining popularity in diverse fields because they can support multiple applications that may require diverse resources [25].
+Heterogeneous sensor networks (HSN) with multiple sensing modalities are gaining popularity in diverse fields because they can support multiple applications that may require diverse resources [26].
 Multiple sensing modalities provide flexibility and robustness, however, different sensors may have different resource requirements in terms of processing, memory, or bandwidth (e.g., microphones vs. cameras).
 An HSN can have nodes with various capabilities for supporting several sensing tasks.

 Multiple-target tracking is one such application that can benefit from multiple sensing modalities.
-Multipletarget tracking plays an important role in many areas of engineering such as surveillance [1], computer vision [6], network and computer security [7], and sensor networks [18].
+Multiple-target tracking plays an important role in many areas of engineering such as surveillance [2], computer vision [7], network and computer security [8], and sensor networks [19].
 If the targets are moving and emit some kind of sound then both audio and video sensors can be utilized.
 These modalities can complement each other in the presence of high background noise that impairs the audio or visual clutter affecting the video.

 In this paper, we describe an approach for target tracking in urban environments utilizing an HSN of mote class devices equipped with acoustic sensor boards and embedded PCs equipped with web cameras.
-Our system employs a Markov Chain Monte Carlo Data Association (MCMCDA) algorithm [17] for tracking vehicles emitting engine noise.
+Our system employs a Markov Chain Monte Carlo Data Association (MCMCDA) algorithm [18] for tracking vehicles emitting engine noise.
 The paper also describes briefly the components of the system for audio processing, video processing, and multi-modal sensor fusion.
 Experimental results from a deployment in an urban environment are used to demonstrate our approach.

-An overview on beamforming and its application for localization in sensor networks can be found in [5].
-Beamforming methods have successfully been applied to detect single or even multiple sources in noisy and reverberant environments [4], [15].
-Adaptive backgroundmodeling methods for motion detection based on video include the work in [9] which modeled each pixel in a camera scene by an adaptive parametric mixture model of three Gaussian distribution and the adaptive nonparametric Gaussian mixture model to address background modeling challenges presented in [22].
-Other techniques using highlevel processing to assist the background modeling also have been proposed [11], [24].
-Work in multimodal target tracking and multimodal sensor fusion using audio-video data includes object localization and tracking based on Kalman filtering [23] as well as particle filtering approaches [3], [2].
+An overview on acoustic beamforming and its application for localization in sensor networks can be found in [6].
+Beamforming methods have successfully been applied to detect single or even multiple acoustic sources in noisy and reverberant environments [5], [16].
+Adaptive background-modeling methods for motion detection based on video include the work in [10], which modeled each pixel in a camera scene by an adaptive parametric mixture model of three Gaussian distributions and the adaptive nonparametric Gaussian mixture model to address background modeling challenges presented in [23].
+Other techniques using high-level processing to assist the background modeling also have been proposed [12], [25].
+Work in multimodal target tracking and multimodal sensor fusion using audio-video data includes object localization and tracking based on Kalman filtering [24] as well as particle filtering approaches [4], [3].

 The rest of the paper is organized as follows.
 The next section describes the overall system architecture including the a description of the audio and the video processing approach.
-Next the multimodal sensor fusion in presented in section III.
+Multimodal sensor fusion is presented in section III.
 The multiple-target tracking algorithm is presented in section IV.
-The experiment and its evaluation is described in Section V followed by a summary of related work.
+Experimental setup and its evaluation is described in Section V followed by a summary of related work.
 Finally, we discuss lessons learned and future directions in section VI.